View Lauren’s poster presentation about his project here.

 Lauren holds a Master of Public Health from Boston University, with a dual concentration in health law and social and behavioral sciences.
 He is also a social worker with a Master of Social Work in health, disability, and aging from Rhode Island College.
 He also holds a diversity, equity, and inclusion professional certificate from Cornell University.

-The Addiction Policy Scholars Program strengthened Lauren’s focus on equity issues.
+The Center for Addiction and Public Policy Scholars Program strengthened Lauren’s focus on equity issues.
 As the equity — especially racial equity-related — gaps in overdose and other substance-use-related outcomes become clearer and clearer, Lauren increased his focus on strengthening policies to improve results.

 His experience working in community and state government settings, as well as with his clients, led him to realize that many individuals and organizations want to do better but do not know how.
 Most organizations have limited time and expertise and often lack the budget to hire a consultant to help.
 This observation inspired his project: an openly available Equity Expectations Framework that governments, grantmakers, and organizations can modify as needed and adopt as a jumping-off point for their work to improve equitable results.